Project Status

 Community Profile

-In the Shinambande Community, 212 residents struggle to access sufficient water from their natural spring.
-Because the spring is unprotected, water does not flow freely and is contaminated, which makes community members dangerously sick.
+In the Shinambande Community, 212 residents struggle to access sufficient water from Ochiva Spring, their natural water source.
+Because the spring is unprotected, the water does not flow freely and is contaminated, which makes community members dangerously sick.

 "The first time I contracted typhoid [I] was forced to be admitted [to the hospital] because I was extremely sick so that the doctors [could] monitor my progress," shared 15-year-old Eric.